19PHOBOSS98/Minecraft-Aim-Assisted-Ship-Controller-ValkyrienSkies2-ComputerCraft/README.md

 (GO CHECK IT OUT!)

-So... that's why I spent the whole week coding in an auto targetting system for her :)
+So... that's why I spent the whole week coding in an Auto-Targetting system for her :)

+In addition to the Auto-Targetting feature, she also has an ORBIT mode.
+Instead of staying in place and "glaring" at her targets she can maintain a set distance between them.

+With the ORBIT mode she can literally run circles around you.

 ValkyrienSkies2:Computers adds a peripheral called a [Ship Radar](https://github.com/TechTastic/ValkyrienComputers/wiki/Ship-Radar).
 As the name suggests, I used it along with Create:BigCannons' Autocannons to get this to work.